alexander-mead/HMcode-old/README.md

 UPDATE: 2018/02/14
 Added support for a standard two-halo term.
 This can be activated by setting ```ihm=3``` in the code.
 Now ```ihm=1``` is the accurate calculation whereas ```ihm=2``` is the standard calculation but with a linear theory two-halo term.
 The variable ```imead``` has been removed.
 There is a new logical ```verbose```.
 Also added option ```ihm=0``` to do linear theory only.

+The continued upkeep of this code is made possible due to funding support from the European Union‘s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 702971.